nikaur/cse15l-lab-reports/lab-report-3-week-5.md

 # Week 5 Lab Report

-The following report considers the command grep, and explores three command-line options for this command.
+The following report considers the command find, and explores three command-line options for this command.

-## **Grep**
+## **Find**

 ### **Command-Line Option 1:** ***-iname option***